Dr. Anil Gupta

 First Ever Gene Editing Procedure Performed in the U.S.

-December 1, 2017 By Clinic Network
+December 1, 2017

 For the first time in North America, scientists have performed a gene-editing surgery to permanently alter a man’s DNA in an attempt to cure a currently untreatable disease.
 Brian Madeux, 44, of Oakland, CA has a very rare disease known as Hunter syndrome.
 This disease is an inherited genetic disorder caused by a missing or malfunctioning enzyme.
 Without certain enzymes, the body struggles to break down complex molecules, and the buildup of these molecules can eventually cause permanent damage to appearance, mental development, and organ function.